radim10/short-uuid/README.md

+# short-uuid\

 Generate and translate standard UUIDs into shorter or just different formats and back.

 A port of the JavaScript npm package [short-uuid](https://www.npmjs.com/package/short-uuid) so big thanks to the author.

 An example of short uuid string in default flickrBase58 alphabet:
 ```